University of Technology Sydney

 Intent:

-Students get the opportunity to participate in relevant research studies.
+Students have the opportunity to participate in relevant research studies.
 This participation is designed to increase students’ awareness regarding theory and research methodology in psychology.?

 Objective(s):